system of corporate life is a new power for which our language

 -- Charles Francis Adams

-greatest weapon of mass destruction is corporate economic globalization.
+greatest weapon of mass destruction is corporate economic

 -- Kenny Ausubel